Blink-182: Musical style and influences

 Blink-182's musical style is mainly considered pop-punk, a genre that combines influences of pop music with traditional punk rock.
 Throughout the band's career, though their sound has diversified, a large component of the band's music favors fast tempos, catchy melodies, prominent electric guitar with distortion, and power chord changes.
 Earlier albums by the band have also been considered as skate punk and punk rock, owing to the genre's most representative bands which they were influenced by and toured with.
 In addition, the band has also been classified under the umbrella of alternative rock as a whole.
 The band have claimed punk rock group the Descendents to be their greatest influence on a number of occasions.
-They have also named the Beatles, the Ramones, the Beach Boys, the Cure, Depeche Mode, U2, Stiff Little Fingers, All, Dinosaur Jr., NOFX, Bad Religion, Refused, Fugazi, Screeching Weasel, the Vandals, the Queers, and Jimmy Eat World.
+They have also named the Beatles, Ned's Atomic Dustbin, the Ramones, the Beach Boys, the Cure, Depeche Mode, U2, Stiff Little Fingers, All, Dinosaur Jr., NOFX, Bad Religion, Refused, Fugazi, Green Day, Screeching Weasel, the Vandals, and the Queers.

 Blink-182 were considered more radio-friendly than their predecessors.
 Jon Caramanica of The New York Times writes that the band "[took] punk's already playful core and [gave] it a shiny, accessible polish."
 Luke Lewis, writing for Total Guitar in 2003, summarized it aptly: "They wrote catchy songs, radio stations played them."
 The band's biggest hit, "All the Small Things", was written partially because DeLonge figured the label might want a song for radio.
 "It was obvious from the beginning it would fit that format," he told Lewis.
 "There's nothing wrong with that.
 We don't want obstacles between us and our audience."
 DeLonge commented on the band's mainstream appeal in an interview in 2014:

 Punk rock was becoming polished.
 NOFX [was] a punk band we grew up listening to, and they had a record called Punk in Drublic, and it was awesome.
 It was game-changing; it sounded good.
 We wanted to take it to the next level. [...]
 There had never been a pop punk band that sounded like nursery rhymes on steroids, on the mainstream level at least.
 And that's what I used to have daydreams of.
 I used to think the radio could use that, could use a band that was really powerful and catchy and fast and youthful and angsty.